-The upstream oil and natural gas industry in Canada and the United States is largely comprised of two types of entities: (i) exploration and production entities; and (ii) oilfield service entities.
-Exploration and production entities generally explore for, develop and produce oil and natural gas reserves.
+The upstream oil and natural gas industry in Canada and the United States is largely comprised of two types of entities: (i) exploration and production entities ("Operators"); and (ii) oilfield service entities.
+Operators generally explore for, develop and produce oil and natural gas reserves.
 Oilfield service entities generally provide services, products and equipment to assist exploration and production entities in their efforts to explore, develop and produce oil and natural gas reserves.
-CESTC is an oilfield service provider supplying drilling fluid systems, drilling fluid technical expertise, supporting laboratory services, trucking capacity and drilling fluid waste management services to exploration and production entities to assist in the drilling component of their business.
+CESTC is an oilfield service provider supplying drilling fluid systems, drilling fluid technical expertise, supporting laboratory services, production of drilling fluid chemicals, trucking capacity and drilling fluid waste management services to Operators to assist in the drilling component of their business.
 The vast majority of oil and natural gas wells drilled require drilling fluids.
-Deep wells and other technically complex wells require sophisticated drilling fluid systems, a high level of drilling fluid expertise and technical support.
+Deep wells and other technically complex wells, including wells drilled horizontally, require sophisticated drilling fluid systems, a high level of drilling fluid expertise and technical support.
+In addition CESTC produces and sells production chemicals to assist Operators in the efficient production of hydrocarbons from their producing wells.

 Demand for oilfield services, including drilling fluid systems, trucking and drilling fluid waste management services, is closely correlated with overall oil and natural gas drilling activity and the related capital expenditure budgets of exploration and production entities.
-Exploration and production entities base their capital expenditures on many factors, including, but not limited to, hydrocarbon commodity prices, production levels of their current reserves, exploration and development opportunities, political climates and access to both debt and equity capital.
+Operators base their capital expenditures on many factors, including, but not limited to, hydrocarbon commodity prices, production levels of their current reserves, exploration and development opportunities, political climates and access to both debt and equity capital.
 Activity levels within the oil and natural gas industry are ultimately affected by the above factors.
 See "Risk Factors".